 We’re developing people, not just football players.

-What makes it different?
+What makes it unique?

 How are the soccer academies in Germany ranked worldwide?

 From a systemic standpoint, the German youth development program is the best in the world.
-When we talk about the comparison of not just the Bundesliga protocols but second, third, fourth and fifth levels of soccer in Germany, it’s a standardized pathway and the coaches are all extremely well educated.
+When we talk about the comparison of not just the Bundesliga protocols, but the second, third, fourth, and fifth levels of soccer in Germany, it’s a standardized pathway and the coaches are all extremely well-educated.

 Germany is the only country in Europe that guarantees a visa for Americans if they’re offered a contract – this doesn’t exist in any other country.
-For example, in the Netherlands, Belgium, the UK, Spain, France, among others, even if a player is good enough to earn a contract offer, he then has to hassle with the visa issue.
+For example, in the Netherlands, Belgium, the UK, Spain, France, and others, even if a player is good enough to earn a contract offer, they then have to hassle with the visa issue.
 We also believe there’s an easier transition into the German football system.
 Most people in Germany speak English.

 When American youth soccer players get into the German soccer system, they realize that there is a gap between what they experience on a daily basis in the United States and what they potentially would experience in an accelerated environment.
 This is the first thing you want players to become aware of, and this makes a big change in and of itself.

-How long is the program for?
+How long is the program?